sigmdel/ESP32-CAM_OTA/README.md

 The two solutions discussed in the previous section would certainly work with PIO.
 The directory containing the `boards.txt` file will be different, of course.
 On the author's Linux system, it is `~/.platformio/packages/framework-arduinoespressif32`.

-To use a different board definition, then the change must be made in the `platformio.ini` file.
+Changing the board definition is done in the `platformio.ini` file.

 ```ini
 [env:esp32cam]